 C. Classification

 In accordance with the defects allowed in section “IV.
-Provisions concerning tolerances”, dried bananas are classified into the following classes:
+Provisions concerning tolerances”, dried bananas are classified as follows:

 “Extra” Class, Class I, Class II

 The defects allowed must not affect the general appearance of the produce as regards quality, keeping quality and presentation in the package